What is burnout syndrome?

 • Take (micro) breaks — and when you do, try to get up from your desk and think about something else.

-• Find a place of refuge (meeting room, toilets) where you can hide and calm down.
+• Find a refuge spot (meeting room, restroom) where you can take a moment to calm down.

 • Beware of over-involvement.

-• Stop doing multiple things at once - focus on one thing.
+• Stop multitasking — focus on one thing at a time.

 • Break down big tasks and projects into smaller, achievable parts and goals.